raian-shahrear/raian-shahrear/README.md

-### Hi there 👋, myself Raian Shahrear
+## Hi there 👋, This is Raian Shahrear
-#### Web Developer

 I am Raian Shahrear from Bangladesh.
 Currently, I have learned MERN stack development and made some projects based on this technology.
 I am looking forward to know more staff and trying to be an expert on MERN.

-Skills: MongoDB / Express JS / REACT / JS / HTML / CSS
+### Skills:
+✅ MongoDB
+✅ Express JS
+✅ REACT
+✅ JS
+✅ HTML
+✅ CSS

-- 🔭 I’m currently working on MERN Stack Development
+- 💻 I’m currently working on MERN Stack Development
 - 🌱 I’m currently learning Redux
 - 💬 Ask me about React JS